adamtow/alarmcuts/docs/English.md

 ![AlarmCuts Record (1/2)](https://adamtow.github.io/alarmcuts/images/alarmcuts-record-1.png)

 - Next, enter the name for the new audio recording.
 It's recommended you use the name of the shortcut.
-- If a file with the same name exists in the `iCloud Drive/Shortcuts/AlarmCuts/sounds` folder, you will be prompt to replace the file, keep both audio files, or skip.
+- If a file with the same name exists in the `iCloud Drive/Shortcuts/AlarmCuts/sounds` folder, you will be prompted to replace the file, keep both audio files, or skip.
 If you choose skip, the audio recording will not be saved.
 - After the file has been saved, you will have the opportunity to open [GarageBand](#garageband) to create a ringtone that can be used with alarms in the Clock app.

 > If you are running an iOS device that supports Slide Over, tap **Open GarageBand and Help**.
 This will open both GarageBand and AlarmCuts Documentation in Safari.
 Next, place Safari in Slide Over mode on top of GarageBand.